 Figure 4.2 Growth tree

 The attractiveness of the new business in standalone terms is sometimes seen as the most important factor in the decision to diversify.
-However, in Chapter 1 we introduced a basic principle of corporate strategy: that the more mature and efficient the capital markets in which a company operates, the greater the pressure on the company to engage in diversification primarily on the basis of potential synergies between existing and new businesses.
+However, in Section 1 we introduced a basic principle of corporate strategy: that the more mature and efficient the capital markets in which a company operates, the greater the pressure on the company to engage in diversification primarily on the basis of potential synergies between existing and new businesses.
 Put simply, the CEO should be spending the shareholder’s money on entry into a new business only to extract value that the shareholder could not by investing directly in such a business on her own.
-Thus synergies from linking operations across the old and new business play an important role in justifying diversification decisions.
+Thus synergies from linking operations across the old and new business play a more important role in justifying diversification decisions.
 Finally, since there are many possible modes of entry into the new business as captured in the growth tree, and the benefits and costs of each mode may be different, we need to think about the cost of entry and benefits created for each mode separately.
 The diversification test (see Box 4.1) captures the combined effects of these three considerations, namely the standalone attractiveness of the business (relative to cost of entering the business), the importance of synergies, as well as the costs and benefits of entry under different modes.